s8sg/goplug/README.md

 ```
     plugin := pluginReg.GetPlugin("name", "namespace")
 ```
-Plugin can be searched for available method (registered method by plugin implementation)
+Plugin can be searched for available methods (registered methods by Plugin implementation)
 ```
     methodList := plugin.GetMethods()
 ```